AnirudhMergu/HackSolutions/README.md

 Disclaimer:
 Please try to solve the problem on your own before checking the solution.
-I hereby confirm this repository is only for reference purposes.
+I hereby confirm the usage of this repository is only for reference purposes.

 Visit my website: https://www.anirudhmergu.com